egavazzi/meteor_viz/README.md

-Scripts to vizualize meteor trajectories.
+Scripts to vizualize meteor trajectories, harnessing the power of [Makie](https://docs.makie.org).